dmbarbour/wikilon/docs/Compression.md

 If I plan to keep a lot of history in Wikilon (for version control purposes), it would be useful to reduce the size of this as much as possible.

 Anyhow, it might be useful to apply compression for the serialized forms with acid-state (or external file).
+An interesting possibility is serializing most information into ABC (or ABCD, after it is developed).

 I think applying the simple ABC stream compression would be a good start.
 It includes an LZSS compression, albeit with a small 2k window, plus a binary compression pass.
 This would be enough to compress most words, excepting only those that use embedded literal objects or large texts.